gvwilson/thirdbit/src/fiction/in-heck/index.md

 this room had been swept clean.

-A light came on overhead to reveal a rust-streaked sign fastened opposite the door that read,
+A light came on overhead to reveal a rust-streaked sign fastened opposite the entrance that read,
-"Deep Space Monitoring Auxiliary Control Station".
+"Data Analysis Network: Genetic Enhancement and Research".
-A black glass panel and a keyhole lay in the wall beside it, and next to them were a pair of sturdy levers and an open door.
+Maddy had no idea what that mean, but a black glass panel and a keyhole lay in the wall beside the door next to a pair of sturdy levers and an open door.

-"PLEASE COME IN" scrolled across the glass panel.
+"ENTER ENTER ENTER" scrolled across the glass panel.
 Pushing aside her memories of what had happened the last time she had been in a place like this, Maddy stepped through the door onto a small platform at the top of a flight of broad concrete stairs